 The more you invest in a Telemedicine service provider, the more services you can provide patients with.

-In the case of telemedicine services, it’s just not the case of the old adage “you get what you pay for.”
-Telemedicine portals that are more expensive include virtual waiting rooms, a segment of the telemedicine application to record visit, patient’s option to pay for treatments, screen sharing, and more.
-These copy many of the functions on your EHR and on your patient site.
-In my experience, you want to interact effectively and easily with patients from both the provider and the patient viewpoint.
+In the case of telemedicine services, it’s just not the case of the old adage, “You get what you pay for.”
+Telemedicine portals that are more expensive include virtual waiting rooms, a segment of the telemedicine application to record visits, patients’ options to pay for treatments, screen sharing, and more.
+These copy many of the functions on your EHR and your patient site.
+In my experience, you want to interact effectively and easily with patients from both the provider’s and the patient’s viewpoint.

 #Myth 6: Telemedicine is lower quality

 Our research indicates that 64 percent of people needing treatment in a virtual pharmacy will be treated online.
-The remaining 36 percent are given medically appropriate referrals to the conventional hospitals of the health system.
+The remaining 36 percent are given medically appropriate referrals to conventional health system hospitals.

 Another way to measure quality is by analyzing prescribing rates.
-The rate of medication for those seeking telemedicine is comparable with people attending conventional clinics?
+Is the rate of medication for those seeking telemedicine comparable to those attending conventional clinics?

 #Myth 7: Telemedicine is not legal